 - Involvement in other activities beyond their studies, such as community volunteering, participation in sports teams, etc.

 Shortlisted nominees will all receive £50.

-The category winner will receive a certificate and £500 cash prize at the Education & News Fellows' Dinner on 17 November, and will be eligible for the Royal Charter Prize as decided by the judging panel.
+The category winner will receive a certificate and £500 cash prize at the 2023 IOM3 Awards Day on 7 December, and will be eligible for the Royal Charter Prize as decided by the judging panel.